apollographql/apollo-link/packages/apollo-link-error/README.md

 Error Link takes a function that is called in the event of an error.
 This function is called with an object containing the following keys:
 - operation: The Operation that errored
 - response: The Execution of the reponse
-- graphQLErrors: any errors from the GraphQL endpoint
+- graphQLErrors: An array of errors from the GraphQL endpoint
 - networkError: any error during the link execution or server response

 ### Ignoring errors